lly11-01/aoc-23/README.md

 ## Day 5 (Spoilers!)
 <details>
   <summary>First star</summary>

-  Supposed to be a pretty easy task but I kinda overcomplicated it a little in anticipation of what I thought the second star's problem would be.\
+  Supposed to be a pretty easy task but I kinda overcomplicated it a little in anticipation of what I thought the second star's problem would be. \
   Turns out you can assume that each seed will always have a 1-to-1 mapping to the soil type, and soil to the fertilizer type etc. \
-  \(So my incorrect assumption was that the different ranges could overlap, meaning one seed could possibly map to two or more different soil types.
-Or if not for the first star, that would be the twist for the second star!\) \
+  \(My incorrect assumption was that the different ranges could overlap, meaning one seed could possibly map to two or more different soil types.
+Or if not for the first star, that would be the twist for the second star!\)\
   What I did originally in `map_seed` was to originally convert the `input` seed into a list then repeatedly add a new output if the input was in the mapping range. \
   Then once the seed was mapped to the final location number\(s\), I would take the smallest location number from the list! \

 </details>